ibm-cloud-docs/cis/faq.md

 {:#cis-faq-what-is-tls}
 {: faq}

 TLS is a standard security protocol for establishing encrypted links between a web server and a browser in an online communication.
-A TLS certificate is necessary to create a TLS connection with a website, and comprises of the domain name, the name of the company, and additional data such as company address, city, state, and country.
-The certificate also shows the expiration date, and details of the issuing Certificate Authority (CA).
+A TLS certificate is necessary to create a TLS connection with a website and comprises the domain name, the name of the company, and additional data, such as company address, city, state, and country.
+The certificate also shows the expiration date and details of the issuing Certificate Authority (CA).

 ## How Does TLS Work?
 {:#cis-faq-how-does-tls-work}